hdorgeval/release-checker/README.md

 - there is no sensitive data embedded in the package that will be sent to the registry
 - there is no useless files (like tests files) embedded in the package that will be sent to the registry
 - there is no vulnerable dependencies (unreleased)
-- there are no uncommitted changes in the working tree (unreleased)
+- there are no uncommitted changes in the working tree
 - there are no untracked files in the working tree
 - current branch is `master` or `release`
 - git tag matches version specified in the `package.json` (unreleased)